01234five/React-Java-CSharp/README.md

 For viewing the website live go to http://47.202.156.160:3000/
-OBS might or might not be up as this not allow the server to lock.
+OBS might or might not be up as this not allow the server to lock and i sometimes just turn it off and lock the computer as this is not for business purposes.